-The City of Saskatoon has adopted and is applying the principles of Crime Prevention Through Environmental Design (CPTED) to ensure a process of safe growth in the city.
-The city has embedded safety as a fundamental value in the Official Community Plan (OCP) and identified a set of CPTED principles to achieve this.
+The City of Saskatoon has adopted, and is applying, the principles of Crime Prevention Through Environmental Design (CPTED) to ensure a process of safe growth in the city.
+Safety is embedded as a fundamental value in the Official Community Plan (OCP) and is accompanied by a set of CPTED principles for achievement.
 These principles are applied to most civic structures, facilities and developments.

 Neighbourhood Concept Plans and Amendments

-All neighbourhood Concept Plans and Amendments shall be reviewed by the CPTED Review Committee for conformance with the principles of CPTED through the existing approval process.
-Responses to the CPTED Review Committee comments must accompany the application for final approval.
+All neighbourhood Concept Plans and Amendments shall be reviewed by the CPTED Review Committee for conformance with the principles of CPTED.
+Responses to the Committee's comments must accompany the application for final approval.

 Civic Structures, Facilities and Developments

-All new or major renovations affecting City of Saskatoon structures, facilities, and developments with any public access or assembly potential or the potential to put the public or employees at risk by its design, shall conform to the principles of CPTED as determined by the CPTED Review Committee through a formal review.
+All new construction or major renovations affecting City of Saskatoon structures, facilities, and developments with any public access or potential to put the public or employees at risk by its design, shall conform to the principles of CPTED as determined by the CPTED Review Committee through a formal review.

 Private Development Intended for Future Civic Ownership

 Privately designed development which is intended to become City of Saskatoon property shall conform to the principles of CPTED as determined by the CPTED Review Committee through a formal review (e.g. parks designed by developers).
 To submit a project for review, please complete the Application Form.